SarangDeshmukh7/Object-Tracking-Using-YOLOv3/README.md

 --> Non-maximum Suppression --> Drawing Bounding Boxes with Labels

 Result:
-Window with Detected Objects, Bounding Boxes and Labels
+Window with Detected Objects, Bounding Boxes and Labels.

 #### Some comments